 Telia CA performs identification and authentication of Subject and Subscriber information in accordance with the section 3.2.

-Telia may use its previously documented verification data.
-Provided verification data will expire in 825 days for OV and DV certificate applications.
-However, the maximum validation reuse periods for FQDN and IP Address validation is 398 days.
+Telia may use its previously documented validation data, provided that validation data is maximum 825 days old for OV and DV certificate applications.
+Validation data reuse period for FQDN and IP Address is maximum 398 days.